Along the wine route

 A wide choice of registered designation of origin

 Touraine boasts a dozen AOC wines (official French designation which guarantees the area from which the wine has come, the method by which it has been made) :

 - red wines: chinon, bourgueil, saint-nicolas-de-bourgueil, touraine-chenonceaux, touraine-amboise…

 - and also rosé wines : touraine noble joué, touraine azay-le-rideau...

 Sparkling or still, dry, semi-dry or sweet, tannic or more fruity, Touraine wines will delight you with their wide variety.
 These generous and authentic wines are the perfect complement to your meals: their personalities can be easily paired with your dishes.
 You won't be disappointed by Loire Valley wine tasting, both beginners and connoisseurs will appreciate the generous flavours of these wines.

 You can also explore vineyards by bicycle in Touraine, indeed the Loire cycling route (Loire à vélo) makes some remarkable forays into wine country: a twenty-kilometre stretch on the hillsides between Amboise and Montlouis-sur-Loire (AOC Touraine and Montlouis-sur-Loire), and another thirty-kilometre stretch around Chinon and the Véron peninsula (AOC Chinon).
-Ask for a Loire Valley map or Loire Valley guide at any tourist office to help you determine your route.
+You may also ride the loop bike trail around Bourgueil.